ajschumacher/ajschumacher.github.io/20151112-creative_data_science/index.md

 -----

-[better demo]
+[demo]

 -----

-Use Excel to change values, save as CSV.
+Use Excel to change values, save as CSV; now we have data entry and storage separated.

 -----